-During the financial year, no additional allowance for impairment loss (2018: an allowance for impairment loss of \$12,000) was made for investments in subsidiaries.
+During the financial year, an additional allowance for impairment loss of \$1,688,000 (2019: Nil) was made for investments in subsidiaries.
 In making this judgement, the Company evaluates, among other factors, the market and economic environment in which the subsidiaries operate, economic performance of the subsidiaries, the duration and extent to which the cost of investment in the subsidiaries exceeds their net tangible asset values which according to management, are the best estimate of the recoverable amount.